 An international research project backed by the Bill & Melinda Gates Foundation has discovered new ways to boost crop productivity.
-It is these types of innovation that will be vital in the quest to develop scalable solutions that can help feed a growing global population from dwindling resources.
+Innovations which will be vital in developing scalable solutions to feed a growing global population amid dwindling natural resources.

-At the heart of the latest breakthroughs made through the Realizing Increased Photosynthetic Efficiency (RIPE) initiative, scientists at the University of Essex have overcome ‘two major photosynthetic bottlenecks’ that would enable plants to realise a 27% greater yield.
+The project: Realizing Increased Photosynthetic Efficiency (RIPE), spearheaded by scientists at the University of Essex, has uncovered ‘two major photosynthetic bottlenecks’ that would enable plants to realise a 27% greater yield.

 RIPE is being spearheaded by the University of Illinois to generate more productive crops through improved photosynthesis.
 In the study by the University of Essex team, a 27% boost was achieved.
 This was through a mix of adding a protein, cytochrome c6, that supports the process of converting sunlight into energy; and by applying additional cellular material from other species, to enable sugar to be made more efficiently.
 These ‘hacks’ also resulted in water savings.